appu1232/Discord-Selfbot/README.md

-**For anyone that hasn't updated before April 4th 2017, the keyword notifier is now very different and depending on your settings, may require a few changes to work.
+**For anyone that hasn't updated since April 4th 2017, the keyword notifier is now very different and depending on your settings, may require a few changes to work.
 Go to the keyword notifier section for more info.**

 # A Discord selfbot with various commands